joejoe2/spring-chat/README.md

 ## Features

-- chat in public channels with any users
+- chat in public channels with any users (1 connection/channel)
-- chat in private channels with another user
+- chat in private channels with another user (1 connection/user)
+- chat in group channel with members (1 connection/user)

 ## Supported Protocols